-This command starts an interactive utility that allows you to configure the time mode of any optional Time Code outputs, Serial Time output.
+This command starts an interactive utility that allows you to configure the time mode of any optional Time Code outputs, Serial Time output, or front-panel display of the Sonoma.
 These settings have no effect on the operation of the NTP daemon or the underlying Linux operating system time.
 These ALWAYS operate in UTC.